Why Add Credentials

 - Open Target Inventory and select a target.

-- Click Add Credential and choose Authenticator 2FA.
+- Click Add Credential and choose 2FA.

 - Enter the username, password, and the base32 TOTP secret.